nu-iot-lab/LoRa-Mesh-CDS/README.md

 Ad-hoc LoRa mesh implementation that uses a Connected Dominated Set (CDS) as a network backbone.

-Pieces of this work have been proposed in:<br>
+Pieces of this work have been presented in:<br>
 https://www.researchgate.net/publication/373217182_Infrastructure-less_Long-Range_Text-Messaging_System

 @inproceedings{baimukhanov2023infrastructure,<br>